Symmetry-enforced double Weyl points, multiband quantum geometry, and singular flat bands of doping-induced states at

 \subsection{Possible additional symmetry-allowed hopping terms}

 In the main text, we have considered only nearest-neighbor hopping terms.
 To fit the model to a specific band structure, we also provide second- and third-nearest-neighbor hopping terms, with distances in real space $\sqrt{2}$ and $\sqrt{3}$ in units of the lattice constant, respectively.
-The second-nearest neighbors that occur are the six vectors shown in Fig.~\ref{fig:TwoBandModel}~(a) combined with a step in the $\vb{a}_3$ direction, which result in a Hamiltonian $\delta H_{11}(\bk)$ that can be added to $H_{11}(\bk)$ in Eq.~\eqref{eqn:H11d}.
+The second-nearest-neighbors that occur are the six vectors shown in Fig.~\ref{fig:TwoBandModel}(a) combined with a step in the $\vb{a}_3$ direction, which result in a Hamiltonian $\delta H_{11}(\bk)$ that can be added to $H_{11}(\bk)$ in Eq.~\eqref{eqn:H11d}.
 Due to the absence of mirror or additional rotation symmetries in the site symmetry, this corresponds to six generally different terms in $\delta H_{11}(\bk)$, see Eqs.~\eqref{eqn:deltaH11} and \eqref{eqn:deltaH22} below.
 The terms in $\delta H_{11}(\bk)$ can be used to describe anisotropy along the $k_z$ direction, e.g., the line H$_2$-K-H similar to $t_{z-}^d$.
 But unlike $t_{z-}^d$ the longer range $\delta H_{11}(\bk)$ acts differently on the axes $\Gamma$-A and H$_2$-K-H. The third-nearest neighbor terms $\delta H_{12}(\bk)$ are given in Eq.~\eqref{eqn:deltaH12} below, \begin{widetext} {\allowdisplaybreaks